Alban098/Breadboard-CPU-Emulator/docs/modules/control_unit.md

 ## Description
 Internally, each instruction has a certain number of micro-steps, this is handled by a 4bits counter that will keep track of the current micro-step.
-Each instruction should therefore has a last micro-step that is responsible for resetting the counter.
+Each instruction should therefore have a last micro-step that is responsible for resetting the counter.

 The 3 EEPROMs are used as combinational logic substitutes, the address is of the form
 ```